MicrosoftDocs/microsoft-365-docs/microsoft-365/backup/backup-overview.md

 ms.collection:
     - essentials-overview
 ms.localizationpriority:  medium
-description: Learn about the backup and recovery capabilities for SharePoint, Exchange Online, and OneDrive for Business using Microsoft 365 Backup.
+description: Learn about the backup and recovery capabilities for OneDrive, SharePoint, and Exchange Online using Microsoft 365 Backup.
 ---

 # Overview of Microsoft 365 Backup